sphen/fryQuotes/README.md

 # fry-quotes-api

-A simple api for serving up quotes from Phillip J Fry as json.
-Feel free to use for your FCC projects!
+A simple api for serving up quotes from Phillip J Fry.
+Built with [node](https://nodejs.org/en/) + [express](http://expressjs.com/).
 More quotes and more characters coming eventually.

 ## Planned Updates
 - [ ] Add more quotes from Fry.